Marshall School

 The foundation of the program is a supportive, diverse, and stimulating academic environment – students spend about 50% of their time outdoors, studying in the nature of the 42-acre campus.
 The curriculum is based on the acquisition of important skills by students, the ability to communicate and social activity, the development of physical and intellectual abilities.
 The schedule includes classes in reading, writing and arithmetic, which are held in a game format - so children remember information faster.
 Under the guidance of a qualified teacher, they receive comprehensive support and extensive opportunities to realize both academic, creative, sports, research abilities at an early stage.

-Upon completion of the program, students have a strong base of core knowledge and skills which contribute to continued success in the transition to secondary school.
+Upon completing the program, students have a strong base of core knowledge and skills which contribute to continued success in the transition to secondary school.

 Middle School: 5-8th Grade